 BUT, I don’t want to live in one.
 I still want to live tiny though.

-I think any lifestyle choice you want ought to be available if done safely, for everyone.
-I would love to see tiny houses integrated into existing urban fabrics.
+Any lifestyle choice you want ought to be available if done safely, for everyone.
+So, I would love to see tiny houses integrated into existing urban fabrics.
 THAT is where I think it makes the most sense and would make the most impact.
 Add density to the infrastructure already present in urban areas.
 Bring housing to the workforce, where they work!
 I would love for people to be able to offer parking options and make passive income from their existing properties and stop feeling so house-poor and stuck.
-I would love people with traveling professions to not have to be renters if they don’t want to be.
+Wouldn’t it be nice people with traveling professions to not have to be renters if they don’t want to be.

 I would love for people of all levels and backgrounds to be able to achieve their own sense of ‘home’ in their changing communities if that is what they want.
 I would like to see multiple options available for living tiny to fit the various needs of the people for whom it makes sense!
 If that is a community that is great.
 If it’s on your own that’s ok too!
 So far only developers wishing to centralize a community (centralize a profit) are approaching me though.